 The volunteer group received a $50,000 grant through the New York State Park and Trail Partnership Program and New York’s Environmental Protection Fund.
 Another $31,000 was raised through donations by local philanthropists, small contributions and fundraising events.
 Martin said approximately $18,000 in building materials were donated along with $36,000 in professional services and labor.

 A nod to climate change

 The new Washburn Trail parking lot and recent parking improvements at Scenic Hudson’s Mount Beacon Park both reflect the influence of climate change.
 The Mount Beacon lot has a pervious gravel surface which reduces stormwater runoff.
 At Washburn, the spaces were paved with pervious asphalt.

 “We used gravel for the parking area and stone dust for the walking paths because these permeable materials absorb water runoff and heat,” explained Rita Shaheen, Scenic Hudson’s director of parks.
 Thompson said that at Washburn traditional asphalt was used for the entrance and main aisle of the lot because the pervious form used for the parking spaces is less durable.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.